tompickering/wizapp/README.md

 * o - Blob start point
 * O - Blob start point with ladder

+Passing a level file as a command-line argument will launch directly into that level.
 The game will currently only draw levels of size 11x8 correctly, however in theory the game engine will handle any size...